-If you’ve been paying attention to the news over the past few days, you have likely heard about a major vulnerability called HeartBleed that is affecting many popular web sites and infrastructure devices.
+If you’ve been paying attention to the news over the past few days, you have likely heard about HeartBleed Security Vulnerability that is affecting many popular web sites and infrastructure devices.
 Because of the huge breadth of vulnerable sites, including many common ones like Google, Gmail, Yahoo, etc., we recommend carefully reviewing the below information to lower your exposure.

 For frequently accessed vulnerable web sites, please change your passwords after reviewing the below info as a precaution.

 See If Sites You Use Are Vulnerable to Heartbleed And How To Change Passwords